maxcohen31/Italian-real-estate-crawler/README.md

 # Italian-real-estate-crawler
-Web crawler by using Scrapy framework
+Real estate crawler made by using Scrapy framework